Ciantic/jpas/README.md

     `jpas open Entry.json | somejsoneditor | jpas save`.

-    Creating editor is outside the scope of these scripts, as it would require a lot interaction and Rust is a better tool for that.
+    JSON editor is outside the scope of the main binary for the time being.

 -   Chrome extension which sends the password for a site.
 It builds index of `.website.json` URLs using call to executable with [native